dmitryporotnikov/dmitryporotnikov/content/post/azure/2024-06-16-bek-azure-key-vault-ade-bitlocker.md

 +++
 ## How to Convert a BEK File for Disk Decryption

 When working with Azure Key Vault, you might need to download a BitLocker Encryption Key (BEK) to decrypt a disk.
 However, the downloaded BEK file isn't in a usable format for decryption until it’s properly converted.
-Here’s a concise guide on how to transform the BEK file using a PowerShell script.
-The PowerShell Script

 Below is a PowerShell script that converts a base64 encoded BEK file to a proper binary format: